VledicFranco/purity/docs/src/main/tut/datatypes/script.md

 Also Script accumulates log lines using the `purity.logging.LogLine` type.

-For ease of use, purity provides two implementations of the ScriptT, one with `cats.effects.IO` and the other with Scala's Future.
-The former (which is recommended over Futures) is located at `purity.script.io.Script`, and the latter at `purity.script.future.Script`.
-Also the same packages contain all of the functions you will need.
+For ease of use, purity provides an implementation of ScriptT and it's DSL using `cats.effects.IO`.
+The former is located at `purity.script.io.Script`.
+Such package contains all of the functions you will need.

 #### A quick example in code